salismazaya/cteker/README.md

 **Cteker (Cryptocurrency Transaction Maker)** is a REST API web project built with **Python FastAPI** to send cryptocurrency across multiple blockchain networks.

+## ⚠️ Danger
+**Cteker is currently under development and has not been fully tested.
+Use at your own risk.**

 ## Supported Networks 🌉
 - **EVM**: ✅
 - **TRON**: ✅
 - **Solana**: 🔜 (Coming Soon)
 - **TON**: 🔜 (50%)
+- **Bitcoin**: 🔜 (Coming Soon)
+- **Litecoin**: 🔜 (Coming Soon)
+- **Dogecoin**: 🔜 (Coming Soon)
+- **SUI**: 🔜 (Coming Soon)
+- **SEI**: 🔜 (Coming Soon)
+---
+## Why Use Cteker? 📋
+Cteker provides a robust and efficient way to handle multiple coins and tokens using a unified abstraction layer.
+Here’s why Cteker is the right choice for your blockchain development needs:

+1. Multi-Coin and Multi-Token Support

+Cteker supports a wide range of coins and tokens under the same abstraction, enabling seamless integration and management.

+2. Expandable Network and Token Support

+Easily add new networks or tokens using the existing abstraction, making Cteker highly adaptable to your project’s requirements.

+3. Automatic Nonce Management

+Cteker automatically handles nonces, ensuring reliable support for multiple simultaneous transactions without manual intervention.

+4. Simplified Request Handling

+Just send your request to Cteker, and let it manage the complexities.
+With Cteker, you can focus on your application logic while we handle the underlying processes.
 ---

 ## Requirements 📋